freebsd/freebsd-quarterly/2020q4/aarch64-vmware.md

 hypervisor is known as VMWare ESXi-ARM Fling.

-Since the release of ESXi-ARM Fling, work has been done on both the hypervisor as well as FreeBSD to make the two more compatible with one another.
+Since the release of ESXi-ARM Fling, work has been done on both the hypervisor as well as FreeBSD, to make the two more compatible with one another.
 Even though the work was initially done to make these two work better together, the work overall has been more general purpose for FreeBSD